The Readers' Forum: A retired teacher says no to voucher bill

 I recently had a conversation with a family member who attended high school in Virginia in the late 1950s.
 His school district refused to integrate and the public schools were shut down.
 Money flowed into private “academies.”

-I open up my paper in 2023 and read about proposals for additional public dollars to go to private school voucher programs.
-There have been credible arguments made in our Winston-Salem/Forsyth County system over the last two decades that "school choice" is essentially a tool to resegregate the school system.
+I open up my paper in 2023 and read about proposals for additional public dollars to go to private-school voucher programs.
+There have been credible arguments made in our Winston-Salem/Forsyth County school system over the last two decades that “school choice” is essentially a tool to resegregate the school system.

 I wonder to myself: Is the debate really about public education or public integrated schools?
 Are we really going back to the 1950s?